 In 2011, Tink also completed a Graduate Certificate in Infant and Neonatal Paediatrics for Manual Therapists and was titled by Osteopathy Australia as an Advanced Paediatric Osteopath (tertiary) in June 2020.

-Tink is a Committee Member of the Paediatric Clinical Practice Group with Osteopathy Australia which further reflects her passion for paediatrics.
+Tink is also a current Board Director with Osteopathy Australia.
+She was previously a committee member for the Paediatric Clinical Practice Group for Osteopathy Australia which further reflects her passion for paediatrics in osteopathy.